-To counter these problems, this project aims to boost community-driven woodland restoration on large and highly degraded slopes where cattle grazing is excluded, to store carbon in the supported woodlands as soil organic carbon and above-ground biomass and to support ecosystem services development and valorisation that includes increased groundwater availability, honey production and frankincense (oil) production for landless farmers.
+To counter these problems, this project aims to boost community-driven woodland restoration on large and highly degraded slopes where cattle grazing is excluded.
+This will store carbon in the supported woodlands, both as soil organic carbon and above-ground biomass, and support ecosystem services development and valorisation through increasing groundwater availability, honey production and frankincense (oil) production for landless farmers.

 The project aims to boost biodiversity status, soil organic carbon, biomass, groundwater recharge, and cash income for landless farmers.
 The vast majority of the farmers identify the lack of access to drinking water as the main problem for their livelihood.
 The landless participants derive significantly less income from sales of agricultural products and sales of livestock as compared to farmers with land.

 |ABOUT THE PROJECT|

 March 2019 | Further collaboration has taken place between Ghent University (Belgium) and Mekelle University (Ethiopia) through the South Initiative programme.
 In 2018, the programme provided 5 Ethiopian MSc students and 2 Belgian MSc students research access to the Ethiotrees project.
 Read more

 October 2016 | Participants of the Ethiotrees project have already begun creating their Plan Vivos!
 These land management plans are the cornerstone of any Plan Vivo project and will guide the participants' ecosystem restoration process.
 Watch the video